EdmundGoodman/Warwick_modelling/writeup/writeup.md

 After each run we also calculated the Death rate (deaths as % of the population), the Mortality rate (deaths as % of the population that was infected), and the Infection rate (the population that was infected as % of the total population).
 We then calculated the mean value and variance of the Death, Mortality and Infection rates of the runs with and without the product in use respectively.
 To confirm that there were statistically significant improvements in outcomes when using the product compared to not using the product, we conducted three one-sided hypothesis tests at the 1% level.

-Since we used an unrealistically large population size in our initial runs, we also ran the programme again but with:
+Since we used an unrealistically large population size in our initial runs, we also ran the programme again but with the parameters:

 ```python
 POPULATION_SIZE = 200
 INITIALLY_INFECTED = 10
 ```

 The graphic results of the runs with and without the product in use respectively were then compared to the averaged runs with populations of 5000.
-This was to confirm that the population size does not adversely affect the outcome of the model.
+This confirmed that the population size does not adversely affect the results of the model, instead merely "smoothing the curve", as Markov models with small sample sets tend to give very noisy data, given the law of large numbers.

 Finally, we also did some further analysis into how the product affects the outcome of the model by looking a bit closer at the data.
 This involved looking at the change over time of cases of resistant pathogens and patients put into isolation.